NURSING WORKFORCE SUPPLY & DEMAND

 AdobePDFfile Click Here to Download the Center for Health Affairs Brief (2.1 MB download)

-US Department of Health and Human Services - Health Resources and Service Administration
+US Department of Health and Human Services (HHS): Health Resources and Service Administration (HRSA) Articles

 adobe pdf file Article (Sep 2004) - What is Behind HRSA’S Projected Supply, and Demand of Registered Nurses?